 Small employers don’t have to offer health insurance to their employees, but employers that do must make it equally available to all employees working 30 hours or more per week (not on a temporary or seasonal basis) and their dependents.

-Let Lenz Insurance help you choose a policy that will fit your individual needs.
+Let Lenz Insurance & Real Estate help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, most states insurance law defines a small employer as a business with two to 100 employees, regardless of how much they work.

 In general, insurance companies require at least 75 percent of a small employer’s eligible employees to participate in the health plan.
 Companies must always round down to the nearest whole number when calculating the number of participating eligible employees.
 For example, a business with five employees would achieve 75 percent participation if three eligible employees participate.
 Seventy-five percent of five is 3.75, and 3.75 rounded down is three.